php-fig/fig-standards/proposed/http-client/http-client.md

 ### Client

 An HTTP client has the responsibility to send a PSR-7 request and return a PSR-7 response.
-Under the hood, the HTTP client MAY modify the request/response received from the user/server.
+Under the hood, the HTTP client MAY modify the request received from the user and/or the response received from the server.
 In this case, the request and the response MUST be consistent between the body and headers.
-For example, a server may return a gzip encoded body and the client may know how to decode this.
-If it decodes the body, the client MUST also remove the header that specifies the encoding and adjust the Content-Length header.
+For example, a server may return a gzip encoded body and the client may decides to decode the body.
+If the client decodes the body, the client MUST also remove the Content-Encoding header and adjust the Content-Length header.

 ### Exceptions

 All exceptions thrown by the client MUST implement `Psr\Http\Client\ClientException`.

-When the HTTP client is passed a request that is invalid and cannot be sent, the client MUST throw a `Psr\Http\Client\Exception\RequestException`.
+When the HTTP client is called with a request that is invalid and cannot be sent, the client MUST throw a `Psr\Http\Client\Exception\RequestException`.
 If there is an error with the network or the remote server cannot be reached, the HTTP client MUST throw a `Psr\Http\Client\Exception\NetworkException`.